 Argumentation is sometimes criticized for its alleged unsuitability for the expression and transmission of truth.
 A distinction must be made here between knowledge-related arguments and practical arguments.
 In the case of the former, the argument serves to reduce the uncertainty surrounding a claim.
 In the latter case, the argument seeks to develop a line of action from true or possible facts, combined with a set of values and preferences.

-From the point of view of argument in dialogue, truth is a provisional property attributed to a statement that has survived critical examination, conducted, under appropriate circumstances, within interested and competent groups, on the basis of data of which the quality and completeness have been assessed.
+From the point of view of argument in dialogue, truth is a provisional property attributed to a statement that has survived critical examination, conducted, under appropriate method in given circumstances, within interested and competent groups, on the basis of data the quality and completeness of which have been assessed.
 As a construction, a truth judgment can be adjusted if more and better information becomes available, or if the critical method improves, S. Default.

 3. The Platonic dramatization: